Press photo, Henrik Lund, CEO Naturli Foods

 The Danish food-ball team consists of international leading players within meat and dairy.
 Is our next leading player a vegetarian one?
 Find out more in the article and in a Foodpod Denmark podcast.

 Denmark is a diary country, which accounts for more than 20 percent of the total Danish agricultural exports.
 Denmark is a meat country especially pig meat, with being the one country in the world with the highest number of pigs per citizin.
 A country housing international giant like Arla Foods and Danish Crown – members of Danish Food Cluster from the beginning.

 However, Denmark is also a country with young Millennials, constituting of 1/5 of the population and 1/4 of the workforce in Denmark, who are choosing to eat vegetarian food at least once a week.
 And a vegetarian consumer group that has doubled since 2010

-And with the growing consumer group a growing number of Danish vegetarian players are flourishing and one of them is Naturli’ Foods, member of Danish Food Cluster.
+And with the growing consumer group a growing number of Danish vegetarian players are flourishing and one of them is Naturli’ Foods.

 “The last four years has been an innovation rollercoaster towards the sky to improve quality and decrease price,” says Henrik Lund, in the podcast.

 Naturli’s first alternative to minced meat had a successfully launch in Denmark in January 2018, which only a few month later was introduced on markets in Germany, Poland, Sweden, Australia and UK.